JuliaReach/LazySets.jl/README.md

 ## Installing

 This package requires Julia v0.6 or later.
-Refer to the official documentation on how to install it for your system.
+Refer to the [official documentation](https://julialang.org/downloads) on how to install and run Julia in your system.

 To install this package, use the following command inside Julia's REPL:
 ```julia